Shaping Magnetic Order by Local Frustration for Itinerant Fermions on a Graph

 In contrast, regions III and IV represent collective behavior.
 In region IV, the hole is shared by the two plaquettes, each of which binds two magnons, reducing $S_{\rm total}$ by 4.
 This state exhibits singlet correlations on the diagonals [Fig.~\ref{Fig3}(e)], which originates from a cross-dimer on one of the plaquettes and distorted singlets on the other, captured by the variational wavefunction

 Here, $\ket{\bm{\times} (\alpha)}$ describes distorted singlets of the form

 across the diagonals of a square, where the site numbers refer to those in Fig.~\ref{Fig1}(a) and $\alpha \sim 0.6$ is the deformation parameter (see Appendix B for details).
-Increasing the separation in $p$ at large $u$ destabilizes this region as the hole gets completely trapped on one side [Fig.~\ref{Fig3}(b)].
+Crucially, this ordering would not be possible if the plaquettes behaved independently, as there is no reason to bind the distorted singlets in the absence of the hole.
+Indeed, the state is destabilized by increasing the separation $p$ as the hole gets completely localized on one side [Fig.~\ref{Fig3}(b)].

 Surprisingly, we also find a narrow region (III) close to $u=0.5$ where $S_{\rm total}$ is very small.
 Here the hole is confined in between the two frustrated plaquettes [Fig.~\ref{Fig3}(c)] and there are two domain walls at $\pm p$ separating regions of opposite magnetization [Fig.~\ref{Fig3}(f)].
 We have performed Density Matrix Renormalization Group (DMRG) simulations using the \texttt{block2} library \cite{block2} to extend the results from exact diagonalization to small values of $S_{\text{total}}$.